 Web Content Tile

-The most effective way to strengthen community resilience to bushfire is to direct growth to settlements and locations with a lower bushfire risk.
+The most effective way to strengthen community resilience to bushfire is to direct settlement growth to locations with a lower bushfire risk.

 Strategic and settlement planning - general principles